Software development fundamentals

-Segregating development, testing and production environments, and associated data, can limit the spread of malicious code and minimises the likelihood of faulty code being introduced into a production environment.
+Segregating development, testing, staging and production environments, and their associated data, can minimise the likelihood of faulty or malicious code being introduced into a production environment.
 Furthermore, protecting the authoritative source for software is critical to preventing malicious code being surreptitiously introduced into software.

 Control: ISM-1419; Revision: 1; Updated: Sep-18; Applicability: NC, OS, P, S, TS; Essential Eight: N/A